sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 Objects encapsulate state and behavior – as they do in other object-oriented programming languages.
 Permanent objects are also used to represent objects in the virtual reality, like people, rooms, exits, and other concrete things.
 Because of this, MOO makes a bigger deal out of creating objects than it does for other kinds of values, like integers.

 Numbers always exist, in a sense; you have only to write them down in order to operate on them.
 With permanent objects, it is different.
 The permanent object with number `#958` does not exist just because you write down its number.
-An explicit operation, the `create()` function described later, is required to bring an object into existence.
-Symmetrically, once created, permanent objects and anonymous objects continue to exist until they are explicitly destroyed by the `recycle()` function (also described later) or in the case of anonymous objects, until there are no more references to the anonymous object.
+An explicit operation, the `create()` function described later, is required to bring a permanent object into existence.
+Once created, permanent objects continue to exist until they are explicitly destroyed by the `recycle()` function (also described later).

+Anonymous objects, which are also created using `create()`, will continue to exist until the `recycle()` function is called or until there are no more references to the anonymous object.

 The identifying number associated with a permanent object is unique to that object.
-It was assigned when the object was created and will never be reused, even if the object is destroyed.
-Thus, if we create an object and it is assigned the number `#1076`, the next object to be created will be assigned `#1077`, even if `#1076` is destroyed in the meantime.
+It was assigned when the object was created and will never be reused unless `recreate()` or `reset_max_object()` are called.
+Thus, if we create an object and it is assigned the number `#1076`, the next object to be created (using `create()` will be assigned `#1077`, even if `#1076` is destroyed in the meantime.

-The above limitation led to design of systems to manage object reuse.
+> Note: The above limitation led to design of systems to manage object reuse.
 The `$recycler` is one example of such a system.
-This is **not** present in the `minimal.db` which is included in the ToastStunt source, however it is present in the latest dump of the [ToastCore DB](http://lambda.moo.mud.org/pub/MOO/) which is the recommended starting point for new development.
+This is **not** present in the `minimal.db` which is included in the ToastStunt source, however it is present in the latest dump of the [ToastCore DB](https://github.com/lisdude/toastcore) which is the recommended starting point for new development.

 Anonymous and permanent objects are made up of three kinds of pieces that together define its behavior: _attributes_, _properties_, and _verbs_.